Mobile sports betting is now available across the Pelican State.

 Where You Can’t Bet on Sports in Louisiana

 With sports betting signed into law in June 2021, online sports betting officially launched on January 28, 2022.

 The table below shows the eight parishes where sports betting is currently not permitted, their populations, and the percentage of voters who voted “yes” to sports betting.

 It has been suggested that geofencing technology will be used to restrict people from betting when physically within a parish where sports betting is not authorized.

 Furthermore, as not every parish that approved sports betting has its own casino, Republican Senator Cameron Henry, who sponsored SB 130, hinted that sports betting might not be limited to casinos or online in the future.
 Senator Henry told Fox 8 he sees “bars and restaurants really teaming up with in-state or out-of-state companies to say we’re going to be responsible for allowing your customers to do sports wagering.”

 Online sports betting is typically the most convenient way to wager, but visiting a casino and placing your bets in-person has its own unique appeal.
-Watching the action unfold on the sportsbook floor can be exhilarating, especially during major events like March Madness or the Super Bowl.
+Watching the action unfold on the sportsbook floor can be exhilarating, especially during major events like the Super Bowl, March Madness, and the NBA playoffs.